ajwills72/ajwills72.github.io/publications.md

 subtitle: A comprehensive list of academic writing
 ---

-{% for paper in site.publications %}
+{% for paper in site.publications reversed %}
   <p>{{ paper.content | markdownify }}
   <a href="{{ paper.pdf }}">PDF</a>
   </p>